An In-Depth Look At The Legendary Billy Ripken Fuck Face Card

 Thirty-three years after its release, the Billy Ripken Fuck Face card is still one of the hobby’s most sought-after error cards.
 While Billy Ripken didn’t do anything outstanding on the field, his fuck face card is very well-known.

-The stringent checks card producers employ today makes these errors harder to slip through.
+The stringent checks card producers employ today make these errors harder to slip through.
 This has increased the value of mint cards as their collectability rises.
 Notable mint versions of early error cards are worth quite a lot now.
 Indeed, few can deny the fantastic entertainment value in a good error.